galtoubul/Advanced_Topics_2020b_Ex1/README.md

 #           Ex 1 - stowage model for ships & simulation to check stowage models
 by Eitan Mechtinger and Gal Toubul

-* All files will be at txt format and must have the suffix ".txt"
+* All files will be at txt format and must have the suffix ".txt".

+* Indices at all files start from 0 and not from 1.

 * Conatiners awaiting at port should be at a file named: port symbol_number.cargo_data.txt